AndersHqst/MMAD-mandatory-2/README.md

-Mandatory android hand for the Mobile Application Development course at ITU
+Mandatory android hand in for the Mobile Application Development course at ITU